 Vulcan's Traveling Trunk Series

 Vulcan Park and Museum’s Traveling Trunk Series is a series of mini-museums that teachers can check out, at no cost, for the purpose of enhancing the classroom experience.
 There is a nominal fee for schools who wish to have a trunk mailed or delivered to their location.
-Students, particularly diverse learners, learn best when visuals and tactical activities are included in their lessons.
+Students, particularly diverse learners, learn best when visuals and tactile activities are included in their lessons.
 Each trunk contains weekly lesson plans aligned with the Alabama Course of Study and structured around the latest trends and state mandates.
 There are three trunk themes to choose from: Industrial Birmingham: The People, Industrial Birmingham: The War, and Industrial Birmingham: STEM.
 Hands-on historical materials, some of which are actual artifacts for students to interact with, contribute to the actual museum experience.
 This outreach program helps students understand Birmingham’s history and the science behind its industries from the convenience of their classrooms.
 Lessons are primarily designed for students in grades 3-8 but can be applied to any grades K-12.